 Salt bagels are a classic New York treat and are so easy for you to make at home!
-These bagels are dense and chewy on the inside, and deliciously crispy on the outside with the perfect amount of flakey sea salt on the top.
+These bagels are dense and chewy on the inside, and deliciously crispy on the outside with the perfect amount of flaky sea salt on the top.
 These salted bagels are ideal for sandwiches or as a base for generous amounts of cream cheese.
 Delicious!

 Why make your own bagels?